-To study the finite-sample behaviour of the hybrid band in Proposition~\ref{prop:hybrid} we run a Monte-Carlo experiment with seven data-generating processes (DGPs).
-Each design is replicated $B=2{,}000$ times on a single sector with $n=50$ firms observed for $T\in\{1,2,5\}$ periods, giving sample sizes $N=nT\in\{50,100,250\}$.
-A single diversity cut-off $\tau^{\circ}=50\%$ is analysed; hence no Bonferroni size split is required.
+To study the finite sample behaviour of the hybrid band in Proposition~\ref{prop:hybrid}, we run a Monte Carlo experiment with six data generating processes (DGPs).
+Each design is replicated $B=2{,}000$ times on a single sector with $n=50$ firms observed for $T\in\{1,2,5\}$ periods, giving sample sizes $N=nT\in\{50,100,250\}$ respectively.
+A single diversity cut-off $\tau^{\circ}=50\%$ is analyzed; hence no Bonferroni size split is required.
 The overall two-sided size is fixed at $\alpha=0.05$, giving the critical values